-The subcommittee advises that research at this facility be integrated closely with modeling and fieldbased cloud research.
-Regarding the former, a facility-based modeling capability is recommended.
-While recommendations regarding this facility stand independently of the status of other facilities under consideration in response to this charge, the subcommittee notes that the proposed phased-array radar would transform opportunities to interpret field observations using an all-phases chamber including turbulence.
+The recommended ACO components, DRACO among them, are as described above.
+Design review for DRACO is recommended.
+While recommendations regarding this facility stand independently of the status of other facilities under consideration in response to this charge, BERAC notes that the proposed phased array radar (see p.
+20) would transform opportunities to interpret field observations using an all-phases chamber including turbulence.
 Bridging laboratory and field observations in this way would provide powerful synergy in understanding clouds.

-6The Office of Science requires that a series of high level, Critical Decisions (CDs) be made in order for a project to advance: CD 0: Approve Mission Need.
+2 The Office of Science requires that a series of high level, Critical Decisions (CDs) be made in order for a project to advance: CD-0: Approve Mission Need.
 A determination is made that there is a scientific case to pursue the project.
 Some of the possible alternative means of delivering the science are presented as well as a coarse estimate of the cost.